Wednesday, December 28, 2022

 First, it bears repeating that many mental health advocates have been spurred on to help others because of their own struggles, and because of the help they themselves received.

-I know many of them personally, and I myself am one of them, and in just about every case mental health advocates were so gobsmacked by the sheer intensity of their mental health challenges that once they recovered, they devoted their lives to helping others.
+I know many of them personally, and I myself am one of them, and in just about every case mental health advocates were so gobsmacked by the sheer immensity and intensity of their mental health challenges that once they recovered, they devoted their lives to helping others.
 They found their purpose beyond their mental health struggle, just as they came to understand how pervasive these struggles are.

 What was unearthed in these times was both passion and compassion, which unearthed a great deal of capacity for empathy.
 Their eyes were opened just as much as the eyes of their hearts were opened, and something that was designed to crush them, didn’t crush them, and it indeed unearthed a great deal of strength emergent out of weakness.